 The majority of properties in Paris are apartments.
 If you would like a detached house or a garden, consider living in a Paris suburb.
 Adverts should include the arrondissement (district) number, the living space in square metres and the floor number.
 Anything over 100 sqm is considered large, and under 40 sqm is a small apartment, but you’ll see properties advertised that are as little as 15 sqm.
 This total will include hallways and cupboards, but should not include the balcony or other outdoor space.
 Ads usually list the number of rooms (pièces), including the living room and kitchen, rather than the number of bedrooms.

 Many apartments are in beautiful 18th- or 19th-century buildings.
 The high ceilings and period features tend to come with a lack of modern facilities.
 Lifts tend to be small or non-existent, and buildings are typically six or even eight stories high.
 Shared laundry facilities in the basement are common.
 Modern apartment blocks tend to have smaller rooms but better amenities.
-Lifts are standard, balconies are common and some buildings even have a pool or gym.

 How to find a property in Paris

 Paris is the largest city in France, and is home to hundreds of estate agents and thousands of landlords so most renters start their search online.
 Renting directly from the landlord is typically cheaper but somewhat riskier than using an estate agent.
 Word of mouth still plays a key role in finding a new place to live for many people, so as soon as you know you’re moving, tell everyone you know that you’re looking.